flaviusb/flaviusb.net/_posts/2010-09-10-syntax-highlighting.md

 These thoughts are supposed to be a flog for language design, as without a new language they probably don't make a whole lot of sense.

-- Some highlighting should be just to show different quoting and interpolation regimes ie "string", 'string', """string""", /regex/,  &lt;bare words&gt;, numbers, bitstrings/bitfields, vstrings?
+- Some highlighting should be just to show different quoting and interpolation regimes ie "string", 'string', """string""", /regex/flags,  &lt;bare words&gt;, numbers, bitstrings/bitfields, vstrings?
+In interpolated sections, have a lighter tint of the appropriate background colour; ie "foo #{bar}"
+- Quotation and quasiquotation are just a special case of the above - ie \`(This is a ,(+ 'quasi 'quoted) list in lisp) or ''(A \`('quasi -> 'quoted) message in Ioke) vs "string #{"int" + "erpolation"} in Ioke"
+- Some highlighting should be a range of tints, with possible nesting rules, ie for strings, quoted lists/messages, comments etc?
+Such that it can be combined with different syntax highlighting.
 - Possibly instead, think of it as a view for 'literals'?
 - What about stupid literals, like literal xml?
+- Quajects (ie showing code generators)
 - Symbols? ie :symbol
-- Quasiquotation? ie \`(This is a ,(+ 'quasi 'quoted) list)
-- Some highlighting should be a 'tint', ie comments?
-Such that it can be combined with different syntax highlighting.
+- How about colouration for 'customary usage' ie &rest in a CL arg list?
-- Some kinds of structures should have highlighting around them ie anything whitespace dependant, some of the homoiconic stuff I was suggesting earlier...
+- Some kinds of structures should have highlighting *around* them ie anything whitespace dependant, some of the homoiconic stuff I was suggesting earlier...
-- Scope ie rainbow brackets for matching brackets (even different kinds of brackets)
+- Scope ie rainbow brackets for matching brackets (even different kinds of brackets); possible with 'rainbow quotes etc' mode also for quick visual inspections.
 - Keywords
 - Operators
 - Types, typeclasses